Celebrate Mother’s Day on Sunday the 12th of May 2019, by taking your mum out for High Tea in Sydney.

-The High Tea Society contributors have the difficult task of tasting a lot of high teas each year, so you could say we have a pretty good idea of where to go.
-We asked our Sydney contributor Melanie Pike about her best experiences.
+Us, contributors here at High Tea Society have the difficult task of tasting a lot of high teas year, so you could say we have a pretty good idea of where to go.

 Our Mother’s Day Sydney top picks:

 Be immersed in the most luxurious high tea experience at the Park Hyatt.
 Floor to ceiling windows allow you stunning harbour views all the way across to the Sydney Opera House.
 The room is bathed in natural light, with plush chairs pulled up to tables set with fine bone china, champagne flutes and fresh flowers.
 A modern interior accompanies a very traditional afternoon tea.

 Our review of the Park Hyatt Sydney